paragonie/paseto/docs/RFC/paseto.md

-Furthermore, PASETO users should beware that, if footers are employed to implement Key Identification (**kid**), the values stored in the footer MUST BE unrelated to the actual cryptographic key used in verifying the token as discussed in (#keyid-support).
+Furthermore, PASETO users should beware that, if footers are employed to implement Key Identification (**kid**), the values stored in the footer **MUST** be unrelated to the actual cryptographic key used in verifying the token as discussed in (#keyid-support).

-PASETO has no built-in mechanism to resist replay attacks within the token lifetime.
-Users SHOULD NOT attempt to use PASETO to obviate the need for server-side data storage when designing web applications.
+PASETO has no built-in mechanism to resist replay attacks within the token's lifetime.
+Users **SHOULD NOT** attempt to use PASETO to obviate the need for server-side data storage when designing web applications.

 PASETO's cryptography features requires the availability of a secure